Black Widow Spiders in Florida: Identification, Risks, and Prevention

 How Dangerous Is a Black Widow Bite?

 Black widow venom contains a neurotoxin called latrotoxin, which can interfere with nerve and muscle communication.
-While the venom is potent, bites are rarely fatal—especially with modern medical care—but they can cause significant pain and discomfort.
+Their venom is potent, though bites are rarely fatal with modern medical care.
+However, they still cause significant pain.

 Symptoms of a Black Widow Bite May Include: